-As a business owner, you most likely set yearly, quarterly or even monthly goals to help create strategies to see your business grow and succeed.
-However, while setting marketing objectives is one thing, achieving them is a whole other ball game.
+As a business owner, you most likely set yearly, quarterly, or even monthly goals to help create strategies to see your business grow and succeed.
+However, while setting marketing objectives is one thing, achieving them is another ball game.

 Your marketing objectives are an integral part of your business plan.
-With a comprehensive strategy and a strong set of marketing tools, achieving your goals can be much easier, but where do you begin?
+With a comprehensive strategy and robust marketing tools, achieving your goals can be much easier, but where do you begin?

 STEP ONE: TACKLE YOUR MARKETING CHALLENGES

 To set successful goals for your business, you first need to understand the challenges your business faces.
 Start by looking at your most prevalent marketing challenges.
 In its 2017 State of Inbound report, HubSpot found that for most businesses, the four most frequent marketing challenges were: